T-racey/100-days-of-code/log.md

 Decrement a Number
 Create Decimal Numbers
 Multiply Two Decimals
-Divide one Decimal by Aother
+Divide one Decimal by Another
 Finding a Remainder
 Compound Assignment With Augmented Addition, Subtraction, Multiplication, Division, Escaping Literal Quotes in Strings